PhilipVigus/CV/README.md

 - **Composing music** – I love writing classical music and using computers to synthesize live performances of my work
 - **Roleplay games** – I have played in and run collaborative storytelling games for a number of years, and enjoy creating and telling stories with others
-- **Films** – from Christopher Nolan through Amelie all the way to Up! and Monsters Inc., movies are one of the main ways I relax at the weekends and in the evenings
+- **Films** – from Christopher Nolan through Amelie all the way to Up! and Monsters Inc., movies are one of the main ways I relax with my wife at the weekends and in the evenings
 - **Travel** – I enjoy experiencing other cultures, and have so far visited Canada, Sweden, Norway, Holland, South Africa and Uganda